Former Miss USA death sparks conversation about mental health

 Williams says her organization Say What!
 Enterprise allows people to freely talk about mental health issues in the black community.

-Conversations about mental health were sparked after hearing of the death of Cheslie Kryst.
+Conversations about mental health were sparked after hearing of the death of Chelsie Kryst.

 According to New York Police, the former Miss USA died by suicide on Sunday.